zMoooooritz/stapy/README.md

 `results` afterwards contains **all** results of the present Observations in ascending order.\
 `times` contains the respective times for the results.

-stapy does support all query options that are available for the [STA](https://developers.sensorup.com/docs/#queryparameters).
+stapy does support all `GET` query options that are available for the [STA](https://developers.sensorup.com/docs/#queryparameters).
 Some examples are select, filter, orderby and skip.
 These can be chained together as seen in the example above.

 ## Development
 To build this project, run `python setup.py build`.
-To run the unit tests, run `python setup.py test`
+To execute the unit tests, run `python setup.py test`